LawrencesPractice/LawrencesPractice/README.md

 </a>   </a>
 </h1>

-<h3>  I am Lawrence A passionate frontend developer from Sydney, Australia
+<h3>  I am Lawrence, a passionate frontend developer from Sydney, Australia
 </h3>

 <br/>